-Distance Internships: Students can conduct internships at a distance from the campus but as part-time students since they will not be able to take a regular academic load.
+Distance Internships (excluding summer internships): Students can conduct internships at a distance from the campus but as part-time students since they will not be able to take a regular academic load.
 Students earn variable credit (up to 3 per term) depending on hours completed but the summer internship fee structure applies (see above).